Uranium ore: Structurally related

 Tectonic-lithologic controlled uranium deposits occur in sandstones adjacent to a permeable fault zone which cuts the sandstone/mudstone sequence.
 Mineralisation forms tongue-shaped ore zones along the permeable sandstone layers adjacent to the fault.
-Often there are a number of mineralised zones 'stacked' vertically on top of each other within sandstone units adjacent to the fault zone.
+Often there are mineralised zones 'stacked' vertically on top of each other within sandstone units adjacent to the fault zone.

-Quartz-pebble conglomerate deposits
+Quartz conglomerate deposits

 Quartz pebble conglomerate hosted uranium deposits are of historical significance as the major source of primary production for several decades after World War II.
-This type of deposit has been identified in eight localities around the world, however the most significant deposits are in the Huronian Supergroup in Ontario, Canada and in the Witwatersrand Supergroup of South Africa.
+This type of deposit has been identified in eight localities around the world.
+The most significant deposits are in the Huronian Supergroup in Elliot Lake, Ontario, Canada and in the Witwatersrand Supergroup of South Africa.
 These deposits make up approximately 13% of the world's uranium resources.

-Two main sub-types have been identified: